Are You Ready for the Snow?

 Coastal Has What You Need

-Your Northwest owned and operated coastal has what you need to weather an oncoming storm.
+Your West Coast-owned and operated coastal has what you need to weather an oncoming storm.
 Stop by today and chat with the pros in our Hearth and Home department.
 They can help you decide on the right wood, pellet or gas stove for your home.
 Plus, we carry snow shovels, bags of ice melt for your sidewalks, freeze-dried camping food for those just-in-case moments, as well as warm and water-repelling jackets, pants, and work clothes.